 - Memory heap and non-heap usage, including the large object heap

 - Percent CPU process usage

 In addition to the default metrics, you may be interested in additional metrics.
 You can specify additional performance counters to be reported by the .NET Machine Agent.
-See Enable Monitoring for Windows Performance Counters for details.
+See Manage Windows Performance Metrics.